pupil-labs/pupil-docs/src/alpha-lab/blink_detection.md

 ![Visual blink representation](../media/alpha-lab/eye_blinks_timeline.png)
 <font size=2>**Figure 2.** Visual representation of the detected blinks in the example Neon recording.
 Green shaded areas depict detected blink events.</font>

+The blink detector is designed to classify samples into eye lid opening and closing phases.

-When examining blink durations and the eyelid closing and re-opening times, you may notice that the total blink duration doesn't consistently equate to the sum of the durations of the closing and re-opening phases.
+Note that, due to the design of the blink detector, the total blink duration doesn't (necessarily) equate to the sum of the durations of the closing and re-opening phases.
 This discrepancy arises because there are some frames during the period between closing and reopening of the eyelids where there is negligible movement, and thus, they are not classified as part of either the opening or the closing phase.
-However, blink duration is calculated from the start time of the eyelid closing to the last frame identified as part of the re-opening sequence and will, thus, almost always be marginally longer than the sum of the individual events.<br>
+As the total blink duration is calculated from the start time of the eyelid closing to the last frame identified as part of the re-opening sequence, it will, thus, almost always be marginally longer than the sum of the individual events.<br>

 #### Part 2.1: Real-time blink detection

-In the first section of Part 2 of the guide, you will learn how to estimate blink rate in quasi real-time.
+In the first section of Part 2 of the guide, you will learn how to estimate blink rate in real-time.
 From this, you will obtain a graph, as shown below, that is updated with every blink and shows an estimate of the current blink rate.

 <div class="pb-4" style="display:flex;justify-content:left;">
   <v-img